-Six Months: The increase in contract manufacturing revenue of \$10,077,000 (53%) during the six-month period ended October 31, 2016 compared to the same period in the prior year was primarily due to an increase in the number of manufacturing runs shipped in the current year period due to an increased demand for contract manufacturing services combined with increased manufacturing capacity associated with our Myford biomanufacturing facility.
+Three and Nine Months: The increases in contract manufacturing revenue of \$4,075,000 (61%) and \$14,152,000 (55%) during the three and ninemonth periods ended January 31, 2017, respectively, compared to the same periods in the prior year were primarily due to an increase in the number of manufacturing runs shipped in the current year three and nine-month periods due to an increased demand for contract manufacturing services combined with increased utilization of our manufacturing capacity associated with our Myford biomanufacturing facility, which became fully operational in March 2016.

-Based on our current commitments for manufacturing services from Avid's third-party customers and the anticipated completion of in-process third-party customer manufacturing runs, we expect contract manufacturing revenue for the full fiscal year ending April 30, 2017 to range from \$50 to \$55 million.
+Based on our current commitments for manufacturing services from Avid's third-party customers and the anticipated completion of in-process thirdparty customer manufacturing runs, we expect contract manufacturing revenue for the full fiscal year ending April 30, 2017 to increase in comparison to fiscal year 2016.